 (iii) in a civil case or against the government in a criminal case, factual findings from a legally authorized investigation; and

-(B) neither the opponent does not show that the source of information nor or other circumstances indicate a lack of trustworthiness.
+(B) the opponent does not show that the source of information or other circumstances indicate a lack of trustworthiness.

 (9) Public Records of Vital Statistics.
 A record of a birth, death, or marriage, if reported to a public office in accordance with a legal duty.